sethshober/learnJS/final/strings.md

 str.lastIndexOf('e') // 11
 ```

 Sometimes there is a need to break a string down into smaller pieces such as words or characters.
-We can use **[split()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split)** to do this, which creates an array, making it easy for us to do different iterations on.
+We can use **[split()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split)** to do this, which creates an array, making it easy for us to do different iterations on it.
 It takes in parameters for what we want to split on and a limit for the length of our array.

 <?prettify?>
 ```